JoaoBlimping/pigEngine/doNext.md

+# 30/12/2015
+ok fiendicans first I am going to add a vm addon for changing the current scene, then I need to make the scene factory thingo that will allow you to load the correct scene from a file yeeeeaaaaaaah. actually I should prob make the factory first.

+ok since I'll need to do this for other things as well I should make this nice and adaptable.
+ - it'll need to be an abstract factory, but each sub factory thing can just be a functor and each subclass of scene will register it's functor and name with the super factory which will be stored in Scene.hh. this way the main factory can just be a template type.

 # 28/12/2015
 working on creating the question boxes. maybe instead of having the questions written as separate strings, i should just separate them with a slash or something, otherwise